yjamin/hyperlane-cosmos/README.md

 This project is an implementation of **Hyperlane for the Cosmos SDK**, designed for a seamless interchain communication following the Hyperlane spec.
 This allows chains built with the Cosmos SDK to communicate with other blockchains using Hyperlane without relying on CosmWasm.

-> [!WARNING]
-> This project is currently under development and not intended to be used in production.

 ## [x/core](./x/core)
 `core` is intended to implement the fundamental functionalities of the Hyperlane protocol to dispatch and process messages, which can then be used by